-5.75 Overall the funds have so far been used appropriately in CP4 with the Network Rail Discretionary Fund (NRDF) achieving high value for money schemes and National Stations Improvement Programme (NSIP) following good procurement practice.
-However, we think there are ways to make outputs clearer and more visible to stakeholders.
+Network Rail discretionary fund (NRDF) achieving high value for money schemes and the national stations improvement programme (NSIP) following good procurement practice.
+However, there are ways to make outputs clearer and more visible to stakeholders.
 If funds are specified in the HLOS, the purpose of each should be clearly identified.
-We will then make sure that Network Rail interprets how best to achieve this in the Strategic Business Plan and appropriate cross industry governance arrangements are put in place and reported in the CP5 delivery plan.
+We will then make sure that Network Rail sets out how best to achieve this in its SBP and ensure that appropriate cross industry governance arrangements are put in place and included in the CP5 delivery plan.

-Proposed schemes
+Proposed Schemes